Model3DBio/AF_pyDock/README.md

 ---#

 ## 📘 Case Studies Included

-Reproductions of the three benchmark cases analyzed in the chapter:#

 1. **VHH–RNase A (4POU)**
    → AF2 rank 1 fails; pyDock identifies an acceptable model.